[EN] This is a selection of questions I am often asked. Other more detailed questions are dealt with in the Yin Yoga training courses.

 The cost per training weekend is €319 (this applies to the dates in Lindlar).
-A proportion of the training fees is donated to the child welfare organization “Plan” for their international projects.
-Part payment is possible provided a deposit is made.
+A portion of the training fees is donated to the child welfare organization “Plan” for their international projects.
+Partial payment is possible provided a deposit is made.

 There is no examination in the classic sense.
 However, we do group work, which we discuss afterwards, so that I can check whether the content has been understood well.
 For example, this includes the meaningful creation of Yin Yoga sequences or working out alternative positions for participants with limitations.